Abdusshh/newsletter-app-workflow/blog/blog.md

 - **EMAIL_SERVICE_URL**: The endpoint of your email sending API.
 - **NEXT_PUBLIC_BASE_URL**: The base URL of your deployed application (e.g., `https://your-app.vercel.app`).

-You can also set `UPSTASH_WORKFLOW_URL` variable in your `.env` file for local development with your ngrok URL.
+You can also set the `UPSTASH_WORKFLOW_URL` variable in your `.env` file for local development with your ngrok URL.
 To learn more about how to develop workflows locally with ngrok, refer to the [Upstash Documentation](https://upstash.com/docs/qstash/workflow/howto/local-development).

 <Note type="info">
 The `UPSTASH_WORKFLOW_URL` environment variable is only necessary for local development.
 In production, the `baseUrl` parameter is automatically set and can be omitted.